magento/devdocs/guides/v2.0/cloud/requirements/cloud-requirements.md

 *	Profile key flows and customizations using Blackfire.io

 ## License and authentication requirements
-The [Account Owner]({{page.baseurl}}cloud/before/before-project-owner.html) creates the initial Magento Commerce (Cloud) account with a purchased subscription.
+The [Account Owner]({{page.baseurl}}cloud/before/before-project-owner.html) creates the initial {{site.data.var.<ece>}} account with a purchased subscription.
 This owner should invite all technical staff, consultants, and Magento partners involved in the code and production of the stores to the project.
 The invitation provides access to the Git code, environments, and ticketing for the project.

 To work with and deploy stores, you need the following: